cncf/tag-security/assessments/projects/open-telemetry/self-assessment.md

 * The OpenTelemetry Collector should not be run as root.
 * Configuration files must be verified before loading, and sensitive information in the configuration files must be hidden to reduce unnecessary exposure.
 * To prevent resource exhaustion attacks, default parameters such as queues and payloads should be accounted for.
+* Data integrity: The entire transaction of OpenTelemetry carries contextual information to ensure that each part can understand the whole transaction, and the error handling methods included in OpenTelemetry can also help maintain data integrity.
+* Authentication: Need authenticated entities to interact with the system.
+* Authorization:  Need authorized entities to interact with the system.
+* Access control functionalities: Use RBAC to control user access to data and functionality.

 ### Non-Goals